TRUCKEE FISHING REPORT

 E/C CADDIS (#12-14)

-CADDIS PUPAE & ADULT CADDIS IN BROWN/WHITE
+CADDIS PUPAE IN BROWN/WHITE

 PHEASANT TAILS (#14-18)